Back to all blogs

 The Smartblood Method: A Phased Approach

-This is where our Food Intolerance Test collection can help.
-We provide a "snapshot" of your body's IgG (Immunoglobulin G) antibody reactions to 260 different foods and drinks.
+Step 3: Use targeted food intolerance testing if needed If a diary isn't enough to identify the trigger, our Food Intolerance Test collection can help.
+We provide a "snapshot" of your body's IgG (Immunoglobulin G) antibody reactions to 260 different foods and drinks to help shortlist the potential culprits.

 Understanding the Science of IgG Testing

-It is important to be transparent: the use of IgG testing in food intolerance is a subject of debate within the medical community.
-While IgE testing is the gold standard for diagnosing allergies, IgG testing measures a different part of the immune response.
+The use of IgG testing is a subject of debate within the medical community.
+While IgE testing is the gold standard for allergies, IgG measures a different part of the immune response.

 At Smartblood, we do not claim that an IgG test provides a medical diagnosis.
-Instead, we view it as a powerful tool to help guide a structured elimination and reintroduction plan.
-Think of it as a way to "shortlist" the potential culprits.
+Instead, we view it as a powerful tool to guide a structured elimination and reintroduction plan.
+If your results show high reactivity to yeast or sulphites, it gives you a specific starting point for your next dietary trial, saving months of trial and error.

 Managing Your Symptoms

-In the UK, manufacturers must list if a product contains "sulphites."
-However, they aren't always required to list every single ingredient in alcoholic drinks.
+• Read the Labels: In the UK, manufacturers must list if a product contains "sulphites."
 If you find a brand that doesn't cause symptoms, stick with it.
-Contact manufacturers if you are unsure about their yeast filtration processes.
+You can also contact manufacturers about their yeast filtration processes.

-• Dry vs. Sweet: Generally, dry ciders have less residual sugar and may be easier on the digestive system than sweet, flavoured fruit ciders.
+• Consider Alternatives: If fructose is the issue, try spirits with simple mixers like gin and soda water.
+Dry ciders generally have less residual sugar and may be easier on the digestive system than sweet, flavoured fruit ciders.

-Sometimes, cider intolerance symptoms are a sign that your gut health is slightly out of balance.
-Factors like stress, lack of sleep, or a recent course of antibiotics can make your digestive system more "reactive" than usual.
-Focussing on a diverse, whole-food diet between treats can sometimes improve your overall threshold for triggers like cider.
+• The Importance of the Gut Environment: Factors like stress or a recent course of antibiotics can make your system more reactive.
+Focusing on a diverse, whole-food diet can improve your overall threshold for triggers.

 Conclusion

-Cider intolerance symptoms can be frustrating, uncomfortable, and isolating.
-Whether it is the "cider flush," a painful bout of bloating, or a lingering migraine, these symptoms are your body’s way of communicating that it is struggling with a particular substance.
+Cider intolerance symptoms—whether it is the "cider flush," bloating, or a migraine—are your body’s way of communicating that it is struggling with a particular substance.

 FAQ